envoyproxy/envoy-perf/nighthawk/README.md

      The number of seconds that the test should run.
 Default: 5.

    --connections <uint64_t>
-     The number of connections that the test should maximally use.
+     The number of connections per event loop that the test should maximally use.
 Default:
      1.

    --rps <uint64_t>